djay/hostout.ubuntu/collective/hostout/README.txt

     Uninstalling example.
     Installing host1.

-#>>> print system('bin/hostout host1')
+>>> print system('bin/hostout host1')
     cmdline is: bin/hostout host1 [host2...] [all] cmd1 [cmd2...] [arg1 arg2...]
-Valid commands are - ['installonstartup',..., 'supervisorstartup',..., 'supervisorshutdown',...'supervisorctl'...]
+    Valid commands are:

-The following commands:
-supervisorctl
-  Takes command line arguments and runs supervisorctl on the remote host installonboot
+    ...
-  Installs supervisor into your init.d scripts in order to ensure that supervisor is started on book
+       installonstartup   : Installs supervisor into your init.d scripts in order to ensure that supervisor is started on boot
+    ...
+       supervisorctl      : Takes command line arguments and runs supervisorctl on the remote host supervisorshutdown : Shutdown the supervisor daemon
+       supervisorstartup  : Start the supervisor daemon
+    ...

 The following options maybe used

 supervisor